samrosin/rgStandardized/README.md

 *σ̂*<sub>*p*</sub> are estimated sensitivity and specificity from sample sizes of *n*<sub>1</sub> and *n*<sub>2</sub>, and that *ρ̂* is the sample proportion of positives from the main survey of size *n*<sub>3</sub>.
+The study used a stratified random sample, so not much selection bias is expected.

 ``` r
 library(rgStandardized)